carsonthoreen/dart_2024/README.md

 # dart_2024
 This repository contains scripts for processing and analysis of DART results.
 Please refer to our publication:

-For additional requisition, please contact Dr. Carson Thoreen canson.thoreen@yale.edu
+For additional requisition, please contact Carson Thoreen carson.thoreen@yale.edu